The correct way to load environment variables in Next.js

 Error: Unauthorized

-And this error will only show up when you try to use the url to fetch the blog posts.
+And this error will only show up when you send a request to the URL.

-If fetching the blog posts is an essential feature, the application should not have even compiled without the api key being available.
+If calling the API is an essential feature, the application should not have even been built without the API key being available.

 Naively expecting the API_KEY